davidrtorres/8-Week-SQL-Challenge/Health Analytics Case Study.md

 ```
 ----------
 #### Question 7: How many users have logged at least 2 types measurements?
-Out of 554 users 204 have at least 2 types of measurements.
+Out of 554 users 204 have logged at least 2 types of measurements.
 ```
 SELECT
   COUNT(*)